75 Positive Affirmations for Moms

-Motherhood can be challenging and often times we need small reminders to help us stay grounded and focused.
+Motherhood can be challenging, and often we need small reminders to help us stay grounded and focused.
 That is where positive affirmations for moms can really help.

 Positive affirmations are powerful phrases anyone can use to challenge negative thoughts and encourage positive ones.
 These words and phrases can help shape our thoughts and our actions.
-So if you are feeling down today, or you think using them on a regular basis will help you stay grounded, try using some of the affirmations for moms below.
+So if you are feeling down today or think using them regularly will help you stay grounded, try using some of the affirmations for moms below.

 Motherhood is lonely and thankless on many days, but we can use the power of our words to find joy and strength on the long hard days when everyone is crying and there are crumbs everywhere.

-Affirmations are positive statements that you make to yourself in your mind or out loud.
-Affirmations can be said to yourself while you look in the mirror, but this is not necessary.
+Affirmations are positive statements you make to yourself in your mind or out loud.
+Affirmations can be said to you while you look in the mirror, but this is unnecessary.

 Positive affirmations are a form of self-help where you identify a negative thought and recite a positive thought that you hope to use to replace it.

-For instance, you may find yourself waking up each morning dreading the day.
+For instance, you may wake up each morning dreading the day.
 Your thoughts might be:

 “I will never get through today, I am too tired to do this, and I will never get it all done.”